shifengxu/VINE/README.md

 <br>

 ## Demo
-We provide a complete demo that includes the processes of watermark encoding, image editing, watermark decoding, and quality metrics calculation in `./src/demo.ipynb`.
+We provide a [Colab](https://colab.research.google.com/github/Shilin-LU/VINE/blob/main/demo_colab.ipynb) demo that includes the processes of watermark encoding, image editing, watermark decoding, and quality metrics calculation.
 Please refer to it for detailed instructions.

 <br>